-- 1. Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
+- Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
 Point to memory media and click the left Touch Pad control button. - 3.
-Press the memory media to partially extend it out of the computer. - 4.
-Grasp the media and remove it.
+Grasp the media and pull it out of the computer to remove it.

 - Make sure the Memory Media slot indicator is out before you remove the memory media or turn off the computer's power.
 If you remove the memory media or turn off the power while the computer is accessing the memory media, you may lose data or damage the media. - Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
-The computer could become unstable or data in the memory media could be lost. - Do not remove only the Memory Stick Duo/Memory Stick PRO Duo/Memory Stick Micro/miniSD/microSD Card while leaving the adaptor in the memory media slot.
+The computer could become unstable or data in the memory media could be lost. - Do not remove only the miniSD/microSD Card while leaving the adaptor in the memory media slot.